 - Match my energy peaks (paste energy pattern if known)

-For each slot: what trade-off I'm making and the meeting I'd need to move.
+For each slot, name the trade-off I'm making and the meeting I'd need to move.

 4. Identify the bottleneck

-My week ahead (paste plan).
+Here's my week ahead (paste plan).
 Identify the single thing blocking the most downstream work — the unblocker that, if shipped Monday, unlocks the most for me, my team, or my customers.
-Propose: do it Monday morning vs escalate to {person} vs accept the block and route around.
+Propose one of: do it Monday morning / escalate to [person] / accept the block and route around it.
 State which and why in 3 sentences.

 5. Manager 1:1 agenda

-Below: my week ahead + last week's recap.
+Below is my week ahead plus last week's recap.
 Build a 1:1 agenda with my manager:

-- 3 wins to share (concrete, with metrics if possible)
+- 3 wins to share (concrete, with metrics where possible)

 - 2 risks they should know about now, not at the end of the week